Does Modafinil Make You Crash?

-One of the things I noticed when taking it, is that I get ZERO crash from it.
+One of the things I noticed when taking it, is that I get ZERO crashes from it.

-It just slowly tapers off without any noticeable side effects (I’m not even tired afterwards).
+It just slowly tapers off without any noticeable side effects (I'm not even tired afterward).

 Modafinil is definitely the best smart drug I've ever used (and I've used plenty).